brandonmorande/brandonmorande.github.io/README.md

+# Professional Academic Website
-This repository contains the scripts and files for my professional website.
-The .qmd scripts store the code for the separate webpages:
+### This repository contains the scripts and files for my professional website.

+#### The .qmd scripts store the code for the separate webpages:

 1. "index.qmd" represents the landing page, which includes my profile photo, bio, and links to my CV, email, and other professional pages (e.g., LinkedIn, Google Scholar).
 2. "research.qmd" provides a description of current and past research projects.